 We performed a comparison between Dell RecoverPoint for Virtual Machines and Zerto based on real PeerSpot user reviews.

-Find out in this report how the two Disaster Recovery (DR) Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The workload can be moved directly if the disaster site is the main site."
+Find out in this report how the two Disaster Recovery (DR) Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Point-in-time recovery and ease of deployment are valuable."

 "One of the standout features of Dell RecoverPoint for Virtual Machines is its real-time data protection capability."